 Another model from Juki and this one is faster, the stitching speed is 7000 SPM, which will finish any large or bulky projects effortlessly.
 This machine is intended for heavy production use, you would think that due to the high speed, the noise must be unbearable, but on the contrary, the servo motor once again saves the day with a perfect combination of speed and noise cancellation design.

 This machine is one of the best sergers available.
-The JUKI MO-6714S has a two-needle four-thread design along with the fast, durable servo motor, makes it a productivity machine with the best finish imaginable.
+The JUKI MO-6714S has a two-needle four-thread design along with a fast, durable servo motor, makes it a productivity machine with the best finish imaginable.

 There is a stitch indicator located on the front panel of the stitch control box that allows easy access for adjustments.
 The stitch width can be adjusted between 3.2mm, 4mm, and 4.8 mm; the stitch length can also be varied from 0.8 mm to 4 mm.